joeyp96/Josephp_Project1SD/README.md

 - import unittest
 - import sqlite3
 - import json
+-
 - sprint 3 update!
 - import PySimpleGUI as sg
+-
+- sprint 4 update!
+- from xhtml2pdf import pisa
+- import markdown
+- from unittest.mock import patch, MagicMock

+# Sprint 4
+To run the program, all steps remain the same but with new added features.
+As before in sprint 3, you may select a saved user or create a new one by entering your information and clicking the "save user info" button.
+In the sprint 4 update, when you have a job selected and click the generate resume button or generate cover letter button, the generated documents will be specifically for the job you have selected.
+The documents will be in pdf format now and be exported to a folder called "generated_pdfs".

+IMPORTANT: each user profile may only have 1 resume and 1 cover letter.
+If you have a generated resume/cover letter and run another request for a new resume/cover letter under the same account, the previous version will be overwritten.
+This allows the user to enter information for specific types of jobs and toggle between them easily.

+Automated testing:
+All automated testing functions as it did in sprint 3.
+However, I cant get git actions to pass on python version 3.12 only.
+All other versions of python pass with no issue.

+What the new tests check for:
+- TestResponse: testing that I get a 200/ok from AI when I query it
+- TestCreateResumePrompt: test that prompt contains job info and personal info
+- TestUrl: tests for URLs in the job listings (multiple cases)

+utilization of AI:
+I used AI to generate "fake" information where necessary for test users or fields like "dummy resume text".
+AI gave me the idea of using a mock message / dummy response for my testcreateresume test.
+This saved me from having to refactor my code in main.py.
+AI also gave me the idea to convert my markdown.txt files to html and then convert those files to .pdf.
+I went with this option as I had tons of compatibility issues with other methods using macOS.
+This also alligned better with my expereience as i've done a lot of web development.
+Lastly, i attempted to use AI to fix my .YML file with python 3.12 but had little success.
+I beleive this is because I code on 3.11 and could not foresee any issues until git actions checked it.

 # Sprint 3
 To run the program on the sprint 3 update you may follow the same instructions as before with one small change to